anvie/imaple/README.md

 1. Clone the IMAPLE repository.
 2. Install Rust and ensure Cargo is available.
 3. Run `cargo build` to build the project.
-4. Run `cargo run -- --imap` to start the IMAPLE service.
+4. Run `cargo run -- --imap` to start the program.
 5. Access the IMAPLE service using an IMAP client, or you can use `test_fetch.py` for testing:
    ```
    python test_fetch.py